Jakubino2013/jakubinoos-dotfiles/README.md

   <p>You can customize the configs before copying.</p>

   <h3>2.
 Note</h3>
-  <p>If you copy rofi config from these dotfiles, it will be not working.
+  <p>If you copy rofi config from these dotfiles, the rofi will be not working.
 Instead, go to this repo: https://github.com/adi1090x/rofi.
-There is an setup, how to install </p>
+There is an setup, how to install these configs.</p>